gregnazario/aptos-core/aptos-move/framework/aptos-framework/doc/vesting.md

 <tr>
 <td>1</td>
-<td>In order to retrieve the address of the underlying stake pool, the vesting start timestamp of the vesting contract, the duration of the vesting period, the remaining grant of a vesting contract, the beneficiary account of a shareholder in a vesting contract, the percentage of accumulated rewards that is paid to the operator as commission, the operator who runs the validator, the voter who will be voting on-chain, and the vesting schedule of a vesting contract, the supplied vesting contract should exist.</td>
+<td>In order to retrieve the address of the underlying stake pool, the vesting start timestamp of the vesting contract, the duration of the vesting period, the remaining grant of a vesting contract, the beneficiary account of a shareholder in a vesting contract, the percentage of accumulated rewards that is paid to the operator as commission, the operator who runs the validator, the voter who will be voting on&#45;chain, and the vesting schedule of a vesting contract, the supplied vesting contract should exist.</td>
 <td>Low</td>
 <td>The vesting_start_secs, period_duration_secs, remaining_grant, beneficiary, operator_commission_percentage, operator, voter, and vesting_schedule functions ensure that the supplied vesting contract address exists by calling the assert_vesting_contract_exists function.</td>
-<td>Formally verified via <a href="#high-level-req-1">assert_vesting_contract_exists</a>.</td>
+<td>Formally verified via [#high&#45;level&#45;req&#45;1](assert_vesting_contract_exists).</td>
 </tr>

 <tr>